sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-1.md

 ```

 This class is easily testable, and tests there are.
-The consequence is, that you can be confident in handling paths.
+The consequence is, that I now could be confident in handling paths.
-Any algorithm that uses stringy paths would need more testing, because all those string operations might contain a bug.
+Any algorithm that uses stringy paths would have needed more testing, because all those string operations might contain a bug.

-Of course, I did my best to avoid handling stringy paths everywhere else.
+Of course, I didn't stop there.
+I my best to avoid handling stringy paths everywhere else.
 For example, by using the following helper functions:

 ```cs